How Lewis Hamilton lost patience with Mercedes – and why Ferrari gamble makes sense

-Lewis Hamilton lost patience with Mercedes – his Ferrari gamble makes sense now
+Lewis Hamilton’s Ferrari gamble makes sense – he has lost patience with Mercedes

-Comment: A partnership which seemed fantasy will now come to fruition in 2025 – Hamilton has nothing to lose as he seeks that highly coveted eighth world championship in Ferrari red
+A partnership that seemed fanciful will now come to fruition in 2025 – Hamilton has nothing to lose, claims Kieran Jackson, with the seven-time world champion seeking a record-breaking title in Ferrari red

 Lewis Hamilton, Ferrari.
 Picture it for a moment: Hamilton, a man who transcends Formula One and whose hunger for success is unabated, glistening in the sun of the famous scarlet red.
 The pure romanticism and prestige of such a partnership – between F1’s most famous driver and the sport’s most iconic team – has been mooted for years.
 Until now, flirtations between driver and team seemed insincere.
 Just fantasy.
 Surely, given Hamilton’s repeated commitment to Mercedes and a new two-year contract, a last dance with the prancing horse would not materialise?
 Surely… not?